Muokkaa

 Identify plug-ins and drivers that LSASS.exe fails to load

-When LSA protection is enabled, the system generates event logs that identify all of the plug-ins and drivers that fail to load under LSA.
-After you opt in to added LSA protection, you can use the event log to identify LSA plug-ins and drivers that failed to load in LSA protection mode.
+When LSA protection is enabled, the system generates event logs that identify all the plug-ins and drivers that fail to load under LSA.
+After you opt in to added LSA protection, you can use the event log to identify LSA plug-ins and drivers that fail to load in LSA protection mode.

 Enable and configure added LSA credentials protection